Car make and model: A 2015 model year Subaru Outback 3.6R (six cylinders)

 Tow capacity: 3000 pounds (Note: newer Outbacks have less tow capacity).

-Highest speed on freeways: 65 mph mostly, occasionally up to 70 when the speed limit is 80 (e.g. West Texas)
+Highest speed on freeways: 65 mph mostly, occasionally up to 70 when the speed limit is 80 (e.g. West Texas).
+I currently have Carlisle tires on my Alto, Load D rated to 81 mph.
+I tend to drive 55-60 most of the time.

-What generally goes in the Subaru: patio mats, chair, footstool, small grill, inflatable kayak, generator, folding bike, tools and toolbox, and other small things that I don’t need on a regular basis.
+What generally goes in the Subaru: patio mats, chair, footstool, small grill, folding kayak, generator, tools and toolbox, most of a small telescope and other things that I don’t need on a regular basis.

 Weight distribution bars: Yes.
+Fastway E2, rated for 4000 pounds.
 I never drive without them

 Mirror extensions: Yes, from Amazon.
 The Outback is much narrower than the Alto, so they help me see the 200 feet behind that most states require for vehicles towing anything.